 Note: Managing retention and archive policies for your account is an optional feature, and it might not be available to you.

 This article is for Outlook Web App, which is used by organizations that manage email servers running Exchange Server 2013 or 2010.
-If you're using Microsoft 365 or Exchange Server 2016, your email program is Outlook on the web.
+If you're using Microsoft 365, or Exchange Server 2016 or 2019, your email program is Outlook on the web.
 For help with Outlook on the web, see Get help with Outlook on the web.

 Retention policies typically cover a range of time.
 For example, in the image below, available policies include 1 Week Delete (7 days) and 1 Month Delete (1 month).
 Also available are longer term policies such as 1 Year Delete (1 year) and 5 Year Delete (5 years).
 For a very important message or folder, select Never Delete (Never).